OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **plugin**
-        A computer program that interacts with a host aplication to provide specific functionality without changing the host application.
+        An object that interacts with a host aplication to provide specific functionality without changing the host application.